Sydney and Canberra

 Across the platform was an old steam engine, the Bakewell.
 Too good to miss !

-The accommodations were also very similar.
-This is the club car, where we would wait to go into the restaurant, or would just sit and have a drink and chat with other passengers.
+This is the club car, where we would gather before meals or would just sit and have a drink and chat with other passengers.
 As all drinks were included it was a popular place.

 We made four stops along the trip.
 Three included bus tours, the fourth (Cook) was just an opportunity to stretch our legs while the train was serviced.